AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/workflow-examples/basic-proof-process.md

 ![basic_workflow.png](assets/basic-workflow-350x67.png)

 * **Create new proof** - The designer or project manager creates a new proof in [!DNL Workfront Proof] and shares the proof with the client.
-(See [Generate Proofs in Workfront Proof](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/generate-proofs.md).)
+(See [Generate Proofs in [!DNL Workfront Proof]](../../../workfront-proof/wp-work-proofsfiles/create-proofs-and-files/generate-proofs.md).)

-* **[!UICONTROL New proof email]** - The client receives an email containing a link to the proof.
+* **New proof email** - The client receives an email containing a link to the proof.

-* **[!UICONTROL Review a proof]** - The client reviews the proof, adds comments and makes a decision.
+* **Review a proof** - The client reviews the proof, adds comments and makes a decision.
 (See [Review proofs within [!DNL Adobe Workfront]](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-proofs-in-wf.md) and [Make a decision on a proof in the proofing viewer](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md).)

-* **[!UICONTROL Email alert]** - the designer or project manager receives an email with a summary of the client's review, depending on the email alerts they have set.
-(See [Configure email notification settings in Workfront Proof](../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md).)
+* **Email alert** - the designer or project manager receives an email with a summary of the client's review, depending on the email alerts they have set.
+(See [Configure email notification settings in [!DNL Workfront Proof]](../../../workfront-proof/wp-emailsntfctns/email-alerts/config-email-notification-settings-wp.md).)

-* **[!UICONTROL New version]** (if required) - The designer or project manager amends the file and uploads it to [!DNL Workfront Proof] as a new version.
+* **New version** (if required) - The designer or project manager amends the file and uploads it to [!DNL Workfront Proof] as a new version.
 (See .)

 You can repeat this process until the proof is approved.